10 Top Media Training Techniques: That Work Every Time

 Reframe the question by beginning with, “What I felt was….”
 Then focus attention on a broader social issue or expand it to encompass what many people might feel.
 One of my clients who had been raped by a prominent sports attorney, and who wanted to bring attention to the fact that many women in business just like her have also been raped in similar circumstances, was asked by an interviewer: “Did you feel dirty, unlovable, ashamed?”

 Use humor to lighten the atmosphere.
-Or change the nature of the question gracefully by saying, “What I’d really like to say is….”
+Change the nature of the question gracefully by saying, “What I’d really like to say is….”
 Or, “The question I’d really like to answer is….”
 Or, “In my book (give title) I say….”
-Or, “I’d like to keep that part of my life private, but I would like to share this….”
+You can also say, “I’d like to keep that part of my life private, but I would like to share this….”
 Then offer something else delicious and intimate.

 Ask to read a passage from your book or describe your service with a tightly condensed and powerful phrase.
 You will have already chosen in advance a paragraph or two during your media training sessions that is particularly exemplary.
 Don’t feel shy about offering.
 Most interviewers are so busy they may not have had a chance to review or even peruse your book or the information you’ve provided.
 You are the person most familiar with your book, personality or business and the best parts of it!